Can Cannabis Help Chronic Back / Neck Pain?

 To understand how cannabis might help with chronic back or neck pain, you first need to understand how cannabis interacts with the human body.

-Cannabis affects humans when it’s active chemicals, called cannabinoids, are processed by the body’s endocannabinoid system.
-This crucial system present throughout the human body controls or effects some of its most important functions, such as:
+Cannabis affects humans when its active chemicals, called cannabinoids, are processed by the body’s endocannabinoid system.
+This crucial system present throughout the human body controls or effects some of its most important functions, such as hunger, stress response, memory building, inflammation, sleep, muscle control, energy, pain and mood regulation.

 The endocannabinoid system is made up of three main parts: endocannabinoids, receptors and enzymes.
 The endocannabinoids are molecules very similar to the cannabinoids found in cannabis, but they are produced by the human body naturally.
 These endocannabinoids bond with endocannabinoid receptors (specifically called CB1 and CB2 receptors), which are found throughout the body on the surface of cells.
 Then special enzymes break down endocannabinoids, clearing them from our system.